National Collegiate Roller Hockey Association: Season structure

 The National Collegiate Roller Hockey Association season is divided into an exhibition season (October), a regular season (from October through February), regional championships (March) and the National Collegiate Roller Hockey Championships.
 During the exhibition season, teams usually play other teams in their member organization.
 During the regular season, clubs play each other in a predefined schedule.
 The regional championships are tournaments to determine member organization champions and automatic qualifiers for the National Collegiate Roller Hockey Championships.
 The final remaining team is crowned the national champion.

-In the regular season, with the current NCRHA is divided into five divisions, and again geographically split into seven member organizations.
+In the regular season, with the current NCRHA is divided into five divisions, and again geographically split into five member organizations.
 Schedules are determined by member organizations, as well as each team.
 Each team plays the majority of games against intra-organizational opponents.
 Some teams play select games against inter-organizational opponents.

 The NCRHA's regular season standings are based on a point system instead of winning percentages.
-Points are awarded for each game, where two points are awarded for a win, one point for a tie, and zero points for a loss.
-At the end of the regular season, most organizations hold a regional championship to determine its champion.
+Points are awarded for each game, where two points are awarded for a win, one point for an overtime loss or tie, and zero points for a loss.
+At the end of the regular season, organizations hold a regional championship to determine its champion.

 Regional champions along with a set number of at-large teams qualify for the National Collegiate Roller Hockey Championships.
 Teams are grouped into pools and play a round robin with teams in their respective pool to qualify for a single elimination tournament, with the remaining team being crowned national champion.

 Team alignment

-The current league organization divides the teams into five divisions: Division I, Division II, Division III, Junior College Division, and B Division.
-Teams are also grouped geographically into seven Member Organizations.
-The current organization has roots in the 2006–07 season when the Southeastern Collegiate Roller Hockey League was formed.
+The current league organization divides the teams into five divisions: Division I, Division II, Division III, Junior College Division, and AA Division.
+Teams are also grouped geographically into five Member Organizations.
+The current organization has roots in the 2022-23 season when the Great Plains Collegiate Inline Hockey League merged with the Midwest Collegiate Roller Hockey League, and the Rocky Mountain Collegiate Roller Hockey Association merged with the Western Collegiate Roller Hockey League.